Database Cluster

 Installing postgresql-server

-Almost all linux systems provide a package called postgresql-server
+Almost all linux systems provide a package called postgresql-server or

 a package with similar name.
 You can check the exact name by searching